ydecastro/tensor-spacing/README.md

 # tensor-spacing
 This is a Python package for the article `Second maximum of a Gaussian random field and exact (t-)spacing test` by Jean-Marc Azaïs, Federico Dalmao and Yohann De Castro.
+It illustrates the method of testing for the existence of **low-rank tensors** within a noisy observation.
+While our procedure is not specifically designed to detect low rank structures, it is applicable to **ALL** alternatives.
+However, it is particularly powerful when applied to low rank alternatives.

 ## Main module